cunnie/docs/bosh_create_dns_server.md

 sudo su - # password is still 'c1oudc0w'
 ```

-We use `ps` to find the `sleep` command's PID (239 in this case), which we use to accomplish the following:
+We use `ps` to find the `sleep` command's PID (239 in this case), which we use to determine (via the /proc filesystem) the location of the compilation directory:

-1. to suspend the `sleep` process (to prevent the compilation VM being torn down while we're still working on it when the `sleep` expires)
-2. to determine (via the /proc filesystem) to determine where the compilation directory is:

 ```
 ps auxwww | grep sleep
     root       239  0.0  0.0   4124   316 ?
-S<   02:16   0:00 sleep 600
+S<   02:16   0:00 sleep 10800
-kill -STOP 239 # suspend `sleep`
 ls -l /proc/239/cwd
     lrwxrwxrwx 1 root root 0 May 25 02:21 /proc/239/cwd -> /var/vcap/data/compile/bind-9-9.10.2/bind-9.10.2
 ```